West Virginia State Capitol

 Holly Grove Mansion - Ruffner Mansion

 Holly Grove Mansion, also known as the Ruffner Mansion, is the oldest home in the city of Charleston, WV.
-The home was built in 1815 by Daniel Ruffner, son of David Ruffner who was largely instrumental in bringing a thriving salt industry to the Kanawha Valley.
+The home was built in 1815 by Daniel Ruffner, brother of David Ruffner, Joseph Ruffner Jr., and Tobias Ruffner, (sons of Joseph Ruffner Sr.) who were largely instrumental in developing a thriving salt industry to the Kanawha Valley in the early 1800s.
 The Ruffner Mansion served as the home for the family who helped develop the Kanawha Valley while also being a center of industry and commerce during the early 19th Century.
-Holly Grove Mansion was added to the National Register of Historic Places in 1974, and now sits on the West Virginia State Capitol Complex.
+Holly Grove Mansion was added to the National Register of Historic Places in 1974 and now sits on the West Virginia State Capitol Complex.

 The West Virginia Governor's Mansion symbolizes the state's distinguished past and present.
 The Georgian Revival mansion, completed in 1925 at a cost $200,000, was designed by Walter Martens, a Charleston architect who designed several other buildings on Charleston's East End.
 The Georgian Revival-style home has welcomed national and global dignitaries, ambassadors, public officials, and hosted numerous events to encourage business, support education, and promote the preservation of West Virginia history and culture.